Microsoft Purview Audit (Premium)

 Audit (Premium) retains all Exchange, SharePoint, and Azure Active Directory audit records for one year.
 This is accomplished by a default audit log retention policy that retains any audit record that contains the value of Exchange, SharePoint, or AzureActiveDirectory for the Workload property (which indicates the service in which the activity occurred) for one year.
 Retaining audit records for longer periods can help with on-going forensic or compliance investigations.
 For more information, see the "Default audit log retention policy" section in Manage audit log retention policies.

-In addition to the one-year retention capabilities of Audit (Premium), we have also released the capability to retain audit logs for 10 years.
+In addition to the one-year retention capabilities of Audit (Premium), we've also released the capability to retain audit logs for 10 years.
 The 10-year retention of audit logs helps support long running investigations and respond to regulatory, legal, and internal obligations.

 Retaining audit logs for 10 years will require an additional per-user add-on license.
 After this license is assigned to a user and an appropriate 10-year audit log retention policy is set for that user, audit logs covered by that policy will start to be retained for the 10-year period.
 This policy is not retroactive and can't retain audit logs that were generated before the 10-year audit log retention policy was created.
 For more information, see the FAQs for Audit (Premium) section in this article.